faenrandir/a_careful_examination/documents/polygamy/eternity_only_sealings.md

 Hales [notes](https://josephsmithspolygamy.org/plural-wives-overview/ruth-vose/): "However the affidavit states that the sealing was performed by Hyrum Smith, which is unlikely because Hyrum did not accept plural marriage until May of that year."

-### Andrew Jenson Papers [ca. 1871--1942], LDS Archives
+### Andrew Jenson Papers - "should be sealed ... for eternity"

-Andrew Jenson apparently had some documentation regarding Ruth Vose's relationship and sealing:
+Andrew Jenson [ca. 1871--1942] apparently had some documentation regarding Ruth Vose's relationship and sealing:

 > Sister Ruth/ Mrs. Sayers was married in her youth to Mr. Edward Sayers, a thoroughly practical horticulturist and florist, and though he was not a member of the Church, yet he willingly joined his fortune with her and they reached Nauvoo together some time in the year 1841;